keithalewis/lac/NOTES.md

 Don't special case things!

-read a token, look it up, execute
+read a token from input stream, look it up, execute

 ## Parsing